wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 This Code is also using [CLI Jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar) (has different path from Running Modle jar).
 The [LibServiceApp](./../LibServiceApp) code is tightly coupled to the [CLI Jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar), So be careful when updating the CLI Jar.

 ### New Model Creation
 Creating new model has another [JAR](./../LibServiceApp/resources/GuiApp.jar), this is the input form it is generated form the code in [here](../../LibServiceApp/GuiApp).
-When generating this jar make sure to include all the jackson jars in the [resources folder](./../LibServiceApp/resources).
+When generating this jar make sure to include all the jackson jars (3 jars) located in the [resources folder](./../LibServiceApp/resources).

 ## Server Logging